Zhenye-Na/e2e-learning-self-driving-cars/README.md

 ## Introduction

 Self-driving vehicles is the most hottest and interesting topics of research and business nowadays.
-More and more giant company has jumped into this area.
-In this project, I will show you the power of Deep Neural Network on this field.
+More and more giant companies have jumped into this area.
+In this project, I will show you the power of Deep Neural Network in this field.